commx/python-rrdtool/README.md

 python-rrdtool
 ==============

-Python bindings for [RRDtool](http://oss.oetiker.ch/rrdtool) with a native C extension and an object-oriented way to work with Round Robin Databases.
-As of version 0.1.1, Python 2 and 3 is supported.
+Python bindings for [RRDtool](http://oss.oetiker.ch/rrdtool) with a native C extension.

+Supported Python versions: 2.6+, 3.3+.

-The bindings are based on the code of the original Python 2 bindings for rrdtool by Hye-Shik Chang.
+The bindings are based on the code of the original Python 2 bindings for rrdtool by Hye-Shik Chang, which are currently shipped as official bindings with rrdtool.

 Installation
 ------------

-In order to build the native C extension (which is an required step), you'll need librrd and its headers installed.
-Having rrdtool installed should be enough on most distributions.

-The easy way to install is to use `pip install rrdtool` or `easy_install rrdtool`
+The easy way:

+    `# pip install rrdtool`

+Note: This requires rrdtool and it's development files (headers, libraries, dependencies) to be installed.

 In case you'd like to build the module on your own, you can obtain a copy of the repository and run `python setup.py install` in it's destination folder to build the native C extension as well as the RRD module.